 Completing the Mitchell Scholarship Application

-All application materials must be complete and submitted by 5:00 pm Eastern Time on October 1, 2014.
-All information and supporting documents including recommendations and institutional endorsements must be submitted through the online application on our website.
+All application materials must be complete and submitted by 5:00 pm Eastern Time on October 1, 2015.
+All information and supporting documents including recommendations and institutional endorsements must be submitted through the online application on our website before this deadline.

 The applicant is solely responsible for ensuring all necessary materials are received and for submitting his or her application on time, including the receipt of recommendations.
 For full-time undergraduate students, your campus deadline for an institutional endorsement will be earlier than the Mitchell Scholarship application deadline, and in some cases, may be much earlier.
 Please seek out the campus fellowship advisor for these details before starting the application process.
 Graduate students, part-time students, and non-students do not submit insitutional endorsements.